jbaggs62/cml-dvc-case/README.md

 | AWS_ACCESS_KEY_ID  | AWS credential for accessing S3 storage  |
 | AWS_SECRET_ACCESS_KEY | AWS credential for accessing S3 storage |

+⚠️ Variables should be masked but not protected.

-DVC works with many kinds of remote storage.
+While this example uses AWS S3, DVC works with many kinds of remote storage.
 To configure this example for a different cloud storage provider, see our [documentation on the CML repository](https://github.com/iterative/cml#using-cml-with-dvc).

 ## Cloning this project
 Note that if you clone this project, you will have to configure your own DVC storage and credentials for the example.
 We suggest the following procedure: